Matt-Dionis/webpack/README.md

-# vue-webpack-boilerplate
+# vue-webpack-apollo-graphql-boilerplate

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

+> This template also comes with apollo-client 2.0 set up as well as support for .graphql/.gql files.

 > This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template's "parent" template, vue-webpack, are answered and each part is described in greater detail
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template
+- [For Apollo-client 2.0](https://www.apollographql.com/client/): general information about how to work with apollo-client 2.0, not specific to this template

 ## Usage